Purpose of this policy

 - meet Victorian Curriculum and Assessment Authority (VCAA) requirements (for VCE students).

 All registered schools must ensure their system for recording student attendance meets the requirements above.
 Government schools must use only CASES21, eCASES21 or third party software which is compatible with CASES21 to record student attendance.
+Schools using third party software are required to import attendance data into CASES21 on a monthly basis.
+Schools that do not have current attendance data recorded in CASES21 will receive regular email notifications reminding them to import their data.
 Parents/guardians are required to provide an explanation for their child's absence from school, and a principal must record in writing the reason (if any) given by the parent/guardian.

 Schools must advise parents/guardians promptly of unexplained absences, including for post-compulsory aged students.